eclipse-iceoryx/iceoryx/iceoryx_systemtest/Readme.md

 ## Test Build and Execution

-For you go into your iceoryx_workspace folder and do the colcon build:
+Go into your iceoryx_workspace folder and do the colcon build:
 ```bash
 colcon build
 ```